Arlo Guthrie: "Alice's Restaurant"

 On November 26, 1965, while in Stockbridge, Massachusetts, during Thanksgiving break from his brief stint in college, 18-year-old Guthrie and his friend, Richard Robbins, were arrested for illegally dumping on private property what Guthrie described as "a half-ton of garbage" from the home of his friends, teachers Ray and Alice Brock, after he discovered that the local landfill was closed for the holiday.
 Guthrie and Robbins appeared in court, pled guilty to the charges, were levied a nominal fine and picked up the garbage that weekend.
+Four months later, after dropping out of college and failing at an attempt to claim conscientious objector status, he appeared at the Army Building on Whitehall Street in New York City for a physical examination related to the Vietnam War draft in March 1966.

-This littering charge served as the basis for Guthrie's most famous work, "Alice's Restaurant", a talking blues song that runs 18 minutes and 34 seconds in its original recorded version.
+These incidents served as the basis for Guthrie's most famous work, "Alice's Restaurant", a talking blues song that runs 18 minutes and 34 seconds in its original recorded version.
 In 1997, Guthrie jokingly pointed out that this was also the exact length of one of the infamous gaps in President Richard Nixon's Watergate tapes, and that Nixon owned a copy of the record.
 Alice Brock had been a librarian at Arlo's boarding school in the town before opening her restaurant.
 She later opened an art studio in Provincetown, Massachusetts, which she operated until shortly before her death in 2024.

 The song lampoons the Vietnam War draft.
 However, Guthrie has stated in multiple interviews that the song is more an "anti-stupidity" song than an anti-war song, adding that it is based on a true incident.
 In the song, Guthrie is called up for a draft examination and rejected as unfit for military service as a result of a criminal record consisting solely of one conviction for the aforementioned littering.
 Alice and her restaurant are the subjects of the refrain, but are generally mentioned only incidentally in the story (early drafts of the song explained that the restaurant was a place to hide from the police).
 Though her presence is implied at certain points in the story, Alice herself is described explicitly in the tale only briefly when she bails Guthrie and a friend out of jail.
 On the DVD commentary for the 1969 movie, Guthrie stated that the events presented in the song all actually happened.
 Others, such as the arresting officer, William Obanhein, disputed some of the song's details, but generally verified the truth of the overall story.